KhronosGroup/SPIRV-Guide/chapters/untyped_pointers.md

 }
 ```

-This will generate into something such as
+This will generate code such as

 ```swift
    %uint = OpTypeInt 32 0